• Skip to primary navigation

 Mocha Truffles are another one of my favorite flavors.
 I'm a sucker for the combination of chocolate and espresso.

-And to create mocha truffles, you'll need espresso powder or instant coffee.
-I added about 4 teaspoons of espresso powder to a batch of truffles.
+To create mocha truffles, you'll need espresso powder or instant coffee.
+I add about 4 teaspoons of espresso powder to a batch of truffles.
 But you can add more or less according to your taste.

 You can also use instant coffee if you don't have any espresso powder.
 Dissolve 3 - 4 Tbsp. of instant coffee in about 2 tsp. of hot water.
 Then add this to the creamy chocolate mixture.